-The ACD was appointed under a Management and Administration Agreement between the Company and the ACD and a separate Investment Management Agreement between the Company and the ACD, both dated 14 November 2019.
+The ACD was appointed under a Management and Administration Agreement between the Company and the ACD and a separate Investment Management Agreement between the Company and the ACD, both dated 27 October 2008.

 The ACD is responsible for managing and administering the Company's affairs in compliance with the COLL Sourcebook.
 Under the terms of the Agreements, the ACD is to provide investment management services, administrative, accounting and secretarial services, and registrar services to the Company.
 The ACD may delegate all or some of its powers and duties, subject to conditions set out in the COLL Sourcebook.
 As more particularly outlined below, the ACD has delegated investment management of the Funds of the Company to FIL Investments International and has outsourced certain aspects of the administration of the Funds to FIL India Business Services Private Limited, FIL Fund Management (Ireland) Limited, FIL Transaction Services Ireland Limited, FIL Investment Management (Luxembourg) S.A and SS&C Financial Services Limited which are associates of the ACD.
+The ACD has appointed J.P.
+Morgan Chase Bank, National Association to provide fund accounting services (N.B. this entity does not act as an external valuer),

-The ACD may provide similar services for other clients but will endeavour to ensure fair treatment as between the Company and other customers whose funds are managed or advised by the ACD.
+The ACD may provide similar services for other clients, but will endeavour to ensure fair treatment as between the Company and other customers whose funds are managed or advised by the ACD.